-Students, faculty, staff and visitors are expected to report all immediate threats to the health or safety of the campus directly to 911, and then to CPSD.
-This facilitates the quickest emergency response and enables CPSD to issue a timely warning or emergency notification to the campus.
-Non-emergency incidents and crimes on campus should be reported to CPSD.
+Students, faculty, staff, and visitors are expected to report all immediate threats to the health or safety of the campus directly to 911, and then to CPSD.
+This facilitates the quickest emergency response and enables CPSD and/or the campus administration to issue a timely warning or emergency notification to the campus.
+Non-emergency and non-life threatening incidents and crimes on campus should be promptly reported to CPSD.

-To report an immediate threat to the health or safety of the campus:
+The following are directions on how to report an immediate threat to the health or safety of the campus:

-- Call 911 and stay on the line;

-- If possible, have someone else around you call the Campus Police Security Dept by dialing (808) 245-8399 or (808) 278-3107; from a campus phone, dial x399.

-- Call Kaua'i Police Dept at (808) 241-1711.
+- Call 911 and stay on the line; - If possible, direct someone else around you call the Campus Public Safety Department by dialing (808) 245-8399 or (808) 278-3107; from a campus phone, dial ext.
+399. - Call the Kaua'i Police Dept at (808) 241-1711.